Gizmo Watch 3 Review: Is Verizon's Kids Smartwatch Worth It in 2026?

 The TickTalk 5 includes free iHeartRadio music streaming directly on the watch.
 No subscription fee.
 No phone required.
 Your kid can listen to thousands of curated radio stations through the watch's built-in speaker or connected Bluetooth earbuds.

-My son discovered this feature within the first hour of having the watch and it instantly became his favorite thing about it.
+Our tester discovered this feature within the first hour of having the watch and it instantly became his favorite thing about it.
 He listens to music while doing homework, during car rides, and before bed.
 The selection is radio-station-based rather than on-demand (your kid cannot search for a specific song and play it), but the genre variety is broad enough that he always finds something he likes.

 Parental control note: You can manage iHeartRadio access through the parent app's 40+ parental controls.
 You can disable it entirely, restrict it to certain hours, or leave it open.
 I restricted it during school hours and homework time, which was easy to configure and enforced reliably.